Guatemala national football team: 2010 World Cup

-After a third-place finish at the 2007 UNCAF Nations Cup, and reaching the knockout stage in the Gold Cup of the same year, along with a couple of satisfying friendly matches, including a 3–2 win against Mexico, many saw Hernán Darío Gómez as the next coach to lead Guatemala into the Hexagonal in the World Cup qualifying stage.
+After a third-place finish at the 2007 UNCAF Nations Cup, and reaching the knockout stage in the Gold Cup of the same year, along with a couple of satisfying friendly matches, including a 3–2 win against Mexico, Hernán Darío Gómez was to be the next coach to lead Guatemala into the Hexagonal in the World Cup qualifying stage.
 However, after losing 5–0 in early 2008 against the under-23 Argentine team, the Colombian soon departed.
 During 2010 World Cup qualifying, expectations of qualifying for the finals were set among the national team as Ramon Maradiaga returned as coach.
 They began well by advancing to the third round by defeating Saint Lucia 9–1 on aggregate.

 In the third round, Guatemala began with a 1–0 home loss to the United States, with controversies surrounding the Panamanian referee Roberto Moreno, including not awarding a penalty to Guatemala in the first half after a handball from Steve Cherundolo, as well as Gustavo Cabrera being sent off after colliding with Eddie Lewis in the second half.
 In their second match, Los Chapines salvaged a draw in the closing minutes of the game against Trinidad and Tobago in Port of Spain after Carlos Gallardo deflected a free kick by Marco Pappa.
 On 10 September, Cuba shocked the Guatemalan supporters by taking the lead after Roberto Linares scored in the 25th minute, but by half-time, Carlos Ruiz had equalised, and in the second half, Ruiz scored again.
 Mario Rodríguez and José Manuel Contreras also scored and Guatemala won 4–1.

 On 11 October, many fans gathered around the Estadio Mateo Flores for the game against Trinidad and Tobago.
 Despite being reduced to 10 men, the Soca Warriors were able to hold Guatemala to a 0–0 stalemate.
 Guatemala then lost in Cuba, falling behind 1–0 after Jaime Colome scored a penalty.
 Marco Pappa volleyed in an equalizer in the 80th minute, but Urgelles won the match for Cuba in the 90th minute.
 Meanwhile, the Trinidadians defeated the United States 2–1 at home, putting them in second place.
 Maradiaga was fired and Benjamin Monterroso was appointed, focusing on the Copa UNCAF the following January.
 A 2–0 away loss against the United States confirmed the elimination of the national team from the World Cup.

 At the UNCAF nations cup, Monterroso wanted to introduce more youthful players into the starting line up such as Minor Lopez, Ricardo Jerez and Wilson Lalin, but Guatemala lost both group stage matches against Costa Rica and also lost 2–0 to Nicaragua in the play-off match for the final berth to attend the next Gold Cup; Minor Lopez was the lone goal scorer for Los Bicolores.
 As a result, the national team were inactive for the next two years and Monterroso stepped down after two months in charge.